South Jersey’s ‘King of Collectibles’ has laid his hands on Messi’s childhood soccer jersey

 During a visit to Japan last summer, Goldin made sure to post on social media that he wanted to meet nearby collectors and appraise their items.

-Sitting in his office, his years of collecting are abundantly evident.
-The walls are lined with framed photos, encased music records, World Series trophies, and other prized collectibles.
-And signed baseball bats from Phillies legend Mike Schmidt and Reebok sneakers worn by Shaquille O’Neal’s.
+Goldin’s years of collecting are evident in his office.
+The walls are lined with framed photos, encased music records, World Series trophies, and other prized collectibles, like signed baseball bats from Phillies legend Mike Schmidt and Reebok sneakers worn by Shaquille O’Neal.

-Every time Goldin, 60, looks at the signed 1980s Phillies team poster in his office, he’s reminded of the World Series games he attended with his parents on the 500-level at Veterans Stadium as a teenager.
+Every time Goldin, 60, looks at the signed 1980s Phillies team poster in his office, he’s reminded of the World Series games he attended with his parents, sitting in the 500 level at Veterans Stadium.

 The Phillies were playing the Kansas City Royals, and the teenage Goldin watched relief pitcher Tug McGraw tap his chest on the mound, a sign of his fiery competitiveness.

-It’s not the money, but those memories that keep Goldin in the auction game, he said.
+It’s those memories, not the money, that keep Goldin in the auction game, he said.
 They’re also the reason Netflix built a reality show around his collection and his business of selling high-value memorabilia.

 “Every collectible I sell is a moment, it’s a piece of history,” he said.
 “And to me, if you love what you do, you will never work a day in your life.
 What drives me is that I really enjoy what I do.”

-On Tuesday, Goldin invites viewers back into his office to take a peek at his treasures for season three of Netflix’s King of Collectibles: The Goldin Touch.
+On Tuesday, Goldin invited viewers back to his office to take a peek at his treasures for Season 3 of Netflix’s King of Collectibles: The Goldin Touch.
 “We got lucky this season,” he said.

-Among the season’s biggest surprises is Goldin securing a soccer jersey worn, or verifiably used, by Lionel Messi as a child.
-The story of how it landed in his hands, he said, unfolds on the show and is almost too good for TV.
+Among the season’s biggest surprises is a soccer jersey worn, or verifiably used, by Lionel Messi as a child.
+The story of how it landed in his hands, he said, is almost too good for TV.

-“I’m not allowed to say any more than that, except that the provenance is unbelievable and the story behind it is remarkable,” he said.
+“I’m not allowed to say any more than that, except that the provenance is unbelievable and the story behind it is remarkable,” he said in an interview prior to Tuesday’s premiere.

-For Philly sports fans like himself, Goldin said there will be several Kobe Bryant and Allen Iverson items making an appearance throughout the six-episode season.
+For Philly sports fans like himself, Goldin said there will be several Kobe Bryant and Allen Iverson items making an appearance on the six-episode season.

 Some will be things Goldin acquired on his travels to Tokyo, where he met the “single-best Iverson collection in the world.”

-Among the people who responded to his social media post, he met this Iverson fan who had a signed, 2006 alternate blue jersey of the Hall of Fame player.
+Among the people who responded to his social media post was this Iverson fan who had a signed 2006 alternate blue jersey of the Hall of Fame player.
 It features a classic “Sixers” wordmark with white letters, and red and black trim.
-It was “photo matched” and could be forensically linked to Iverson.
+It was photo-matched and could be forensically linked to Iverson.

 “When I saw it, I was like, ‘Whoa,’” Goldin said.